-After that, periodontal disease typically sets in, and the bacteria travel through the small capillaries in the teeth and make their way to the heart to which they then develop a systemic disorder.
+After that, the periodontal disease typically sets in (dog tooth decay), and the bacteria travel through the small capillaries in the teeth and make their way to the heart to which they then develop a systemic disorder.
 Unfortunately, there has been a link drawn between gum disease and heart disease multiple times.

 One of the disorders caused by this is endocarditis which is an inflammatory infection of the heart.
 To add to all of that, halitosis and jaw density reduction is associated with periodontal disease.

 When a dog’s tooth seems to be decaying for any number of reasons, there is a way to fix it.